-I'm certainly not a purist.
-Where one individual might respond to one type of treatment, another may not respond in the same way.
+I’m completely holistic.
+Listening to the whole story of your body and understanding what YOU want to achieve is fundamental.
 The key thing for me is tailoring my practice to meet the needs of my patients.
 You're at the centre of my care and I will adapt my practice as necessary.
 Whilst I have a wide tool box of treatment techniques, exercise is absolutely the top of the pops.
 The human body responds positively to appropriate load.
-If you get that just right, you can stand back and marvel at what unfolds! /p>
+If you get that just right, you can stand back and marvel at what unfolds.

 I LOVE being outside with my children.
 I’m a recreational athlete; participating in long distance running and triathlon.
 When I’m inside I’m usually cooking.
 I love exploring different movement styles and currently practicing Tai Chi and Qi Gong for downtime.

 I love working in a multi-discplinary team.
 I’m passionate about getting and keeping people moving whatever that means for them so will continue on this mission.
 I also have goals to break down barriers surrounding pregnant and post natal women.
 Widespread education with regards to safe activity in pregnancy and safe return to exercise post natally is crucial and I’m committed to being part of that ongoing discussion.